 It’s hard to ignore Dale Vince; the high-profile founder of Stroud electricity company Ecotricity has made an asset of his ability to garner publicity to spread a message in favour of green power, grown a significant business, and transformed from New Age traveller to high-profile business leader.

-There was talk of Vince exploring the idea of selling Ecotricity, but it's since been put to rest as he remains wedded to the county, not least through his ownership of Forest Green Rovers Football Club.
-A club he's helped raise both the league position and profile of, with grand plans for a new all-wooden stadium at Ebley, near the M5.
+He also claims ownership of Forest Green Rovers Football Club — a club he's helped raise both the league position and profile of, with grand plans for a new all-wooden stadium at Ebley, near the M5.

 Jade Holland Cooper